YassineOuri/TaskShell/README.md

 ## Installation
-You can use Docker to quickly try out `jira-cli`.
+You can use Docker to quickly try out `taskshell`.
  ```bash
  docker run -it --rm yassineouri/taskshell:latest
  ```